dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

 The next stop is **Reynisfjara**, near the town of Vik.
 Stop here for a while an appreciate the black sand, the crashing waves and the basalt columns and rock formations.
 It's a truly spectacular place and if you're a city dweller it's a great chance to unwind and feel relaxed.

-{% include image.html url='/assets/iceland/reynisfjara.jpg' caption='Reynisfjara beach' %}
+{% include image.html url='/assets/iceland/reynisfjara.jpg' caption='Reynisfjara Beach' %}

 After taking it the atmosphere of Reynisfjara, you'll drive to Vatnajökull National park which as some great hiking routes and a tour up the biggset glacier in Iceland.